Theoretical limits for sensing through phase separation: Mathematical model for droplet nucleation and growth in ternary mixture

 Perfect sensing would be realized by a Heaviside step function: First defining $\psi=\phi_A-\phi_{A'}$, we then turn to quantifying the accuracy of the first sensing mechanism.
 We use the following definition:

 The first term in the integrand is the absolute difference between the measure and perfect function.
 The second term is a Gaussian function centered at $\psi=0$ with standard deviation which is $2\%$ of $\phi_{A'}$.
-The accuracy measures with what probability first-nucleation sensing infers whether $A$ or $A'$ is more concentrated when the difference in concentrations is $<5\%$.
+The choice of a Gaussian function is arbitrary: we choose it such that the accuracy measures with what probability first-nucleation sensing infers whether $A$ or $A'$ is more concentrated when the difference in concentrations is $<5\%$, with greater reward for distinguishing smaller concentrations.

 In \textit{droplet-proportion} sensing, we say that the cell infers whether $A$ is more concentrated than $A'$ depending on the volume of $A$ droplets as a fraction of the total volume of droplets.
 As we did above for {first-nucleation} sensing, we say that if no droplets nucleate, the cell guesses with $50\%$ chance that it is $A$ that is more concentrated.